ANUJT65/bharatkelaadlokenaam/README.md

 - **DESCRIPTION OF ABOVE IMAGE**
 - This is the teacher dashboard.
 - Teacher can schedule tests, classes and upload resources here.
 Additionally, they can conduct classes using pre-attached PPTs and draw on whiteboard.
-- Teachers will also be able to see students who are not able to engage in class and thus give attention

 ![WhatsApp Image 2024-09-29 at 4 04 19 PM](https://github.com/user-attachments/assets/cbfc2ab3-3edd-4bbf-982f-e6d739c3d2c3)
+- **DESCRIPTION OF ABOVE IMAGE**
+- Teachers will also be able to see students who are not able to engage in class and thus give attention to weaker students
+- Count of engagement analytics as well as doubts solved is also shown here
+- Engagement will be counted at each interval of time so that we can make sure that teacher is also getting appropriate feedback about their teachings.